Mockedarche/Chip-8-Emulator/README.md

 Performance wise im sure it could be faster but generally 660 instructions per second is considered real time but uncapped my M1 mac could run at ~330,000 instructions per second which is definitely crazy fast.

+Made this to get into emulators (software emulation of hardware), review on my C (forgot how much I love C) after a long period of python, and it just seemed enjoyable which it really was.

 Note the makefile was included as an example of how to build it raylib is of course a requirement I used 5.5.0 for development.
 Other than that its all standard C.